Jayesh-Asrani/actually-useful-ai-advanced-assistant-learning-lab/lab/04-investigations.md

 This is the canonical use case for Investigations - a problem that touches multiple services (frontend → product catalog → postgres), needs cross-signal correlation, and a team that doesn't have 30 minutes to do it by hand.

-> [!TIP]
-> This scenario is modeled on a real production incident - a connection pool exhaustion that took the on-call team 28 minutes to root-cause manually.
-Assistant Investigations found it in 8 minutes.

 ---